theodoreleebrant/YARC/README.md

 This is a CHIP-8 emulator written in Rust.
 Done for emulation proof of concept in Orbital 2020!

-Our attempt to emulate the Chip-8 Interpreter through low-level emulation.
 Tests with games show that it works as expected.

 <a href="https://i.imgur.com/4l3gxNh.png"><img src="https://i.imgur.com/4l3gxNh.png" title="PONG Chip-8 Game" alt="PONG game test"></a>